Backend Implementation Plan

 /auth/me/access)

-For full API details, refer to:
+For full API details, refer to: Backend Auth.

 Auth depends on Platform Core for company entitlements.

-See Core implementation in section:
+See Core implementation in: Backend Core.

 Important integration note